 Location and Lot Size

-The lot you choose also affects the price of your home.
-In fact, 21.5% of total new home construction costs were attributed to lots, according to the NAHB survey.
-Smaller lots obviously come with less expensive price tags, but size isn't the only factor in price.
+As mentioned, the lot you choose affects the price of your home.
+According to an NAHB survey, land accounts for 21.5% of total new home construction.
+Smaller lots obviously come with less expensive price tags, but the size isn't the only factor in price.

 Do you prefer a backyard that doesn't back up to your neighbor's yard?
 You'll pay more for lots that border wooded areas or offer more privacy.
-If you're concerned about privacy but don't want to pay extra for a more private lot, a fence may offer a less expensive alternative.
+A fence may offer a less expensive alternative if you're concerned about privacy but don't want to pay extra for a more private lot.

-Although not technically part of your home's price, closing costs increase the amount of money you'll need to bring to the table if you want to buy a new house.
-The costs generally range from 2 to 5 percent of the home's price, according to Zillow.
+Although not technically part of your home's price, closing costs increase the money you'll need to bring to the table if you want to buy a new house.
+According to Zillow, the fees generally range from two to five percent of the home's price.
 Incentives offered by your builder may reduce your closing costs in some cases.

 Do you know what your builder's landscaping package includes?
-New homes usually come with a basic landscaping package that may include sod, a few shrubs and perhaps several small trees.
-If you want additional trees or shrubs, or prefer larger trees, you’ll pay more for the option.
-Adding large decks, sun porches, screened porches or hot tubs to the rear of your home will also increase your costs.
+New construction homes usually come with a basic landscaping package that may consist of sod, a few shrubs, and perhaps several small trees.
+You'll pay more if you want additional trees or shrubs or prefer more mature trees.
+Adding large decks, sun porches, screened porches, or hot tubs to the rear of your home will also increase your costs.